 Parks: Allowed for a walk or to do some sports, as well as sitting down while keeping enough distance to others.

-Visit friends or daytrips: Social distancing rules still apply, but additionally to family members and flatmates you are allowed to meet with several persons from outside your household.
+Visit friends or daytrips: Social distancing rules still apply, but you are allowed to meet with 2 people from 2 different households.